Azure/sg-aks-workshop/cluster-pre-provisioning/README.md

 ## AKS Creation VNET Pre-requisites

-This section walks through the Virtual Network (VNET) setup pre-requisites before actually creating the AKS Cluster.
-One caveat on the subnet sizing below.
-All subnets were selected as /24 because it made things simple, but that is not a requirement.
+This section walks through the Virtual Network (VNET) setup prerequisites before creating the AKS Cluster.
+NOTE: all subnets were selected as /24 because it made things simple, but that is not a requirement.
 Please work with your networking teams to size the subnets appropriately for your organization's needs.

 Here is a brief description of each of the dedicated subnets leveraging the variables populated from above:

 * AKSSUBNET_NAME - This is where the AKS Cluster will get deployed.
 * SVCSUBNET_NAME - This is the subnet that will be used for **Kubernetes Services** that are exposed via an Internal Load Balancer (ILB).
-By doing it this way we do not take away from the existing IP Address space in the AKS subnet that is used for Nodes and Pods.
+By taking this approach, we do not take away from the existing IP Address space in the AKS subnet that is used for Nodes and Pods.
 * APPGWSUBNET_NAME - This subnet is dedicated to Azure Application Gateway v2 which will serve as a Web Application Firewall (WAF).
 * FWSUBNET_NAME - This subnet is dedicated to Azure Firewall. **NOTE: The name cannot be changed at this time.**